authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 The syntax of the header is as following:

 v= BIMI version (plain-text; REQUIRED).
 The version of BIMI, acceptable value is BIMIx, where 'x' is a digit ranging from 0-9.
+It MUST have the value of "BIMI1" for implementations compliant with this version of BIMI.
 The value of this tag MUST match precisely; if it does not or it is absent, the entire header MUST be ignored.
 It MUST be the first tag in the list.

   The ABNF for bimi-header-version is imported exactly from the [BIMI Selector Header](#bimi-selector).